Sustainability | EnvironmentAddressing Biodiversity

 Risk management framework

 TDK implements Enterprise Risk Management (ERM) activities across the organization to appropriately manage and proactively address factors (risks) that may hinder the achievement of organizational goals-as part of its pursuit of sustainable growth.
-To formulate and implement ERM-related measures and strengthen risk management activities, TDK has established the ERM Committee, chaired by an corporate officer appointed by the President and CEO.
+To formulate and implement ERM-related measures and strengthen risk management activities, TDK has established the ERM Committee, chaired by a corporate officer appointed by the President and CEO.

 The ERM Committee conducts analysis and evaluation of company-wide risks, identifies those requiring countermeasures, and assigns a risk owner department, implementing department, and relevant departments for each risk to ensure appropriate management.
 The risk owner department is responsible for establishing minimum requirements and rules for the risk management framework, compiling risk assessment results and reporting.
 The implementing department is responsible for building the necessary systems for managing the assigned risks, planning and executing specific countermeasures, and monitoring progress.